cisco/mindmeld/docs/source/quickstart.rst

   Pro Tip - Academic datasets (though instrumental in researching advanced algorithms), are not always reflective of real-world conversational data.
 Therefore, datasets from popular conferences such as TREC and ACM-SIGDIAL might not be the best choice for developing production applications.

+For guidelines on collecting training data at scale, please refer to the User Guide chapter on Training Data.
+It has useful information on collecting a large amount of training data using relatively inexpensive and easy-to-implement crowdsourcing techniques.

 Train the Natural Language Processing classifiers
 ---------------------------------------------------